buddhasystem/pc2s/server/documentation/about.md

 processing of the experiment's data.
 Logically, the overall system is a tandem of a **metadata service** and a **data delivery** system.
-Data delivery can be implemented using a number of suitable technologies (Apache, nginx, CVMFS etc or even a combination of these platforms).
+Data delivery can be implemented using a number of suitable technologies: HTTP (Apache, nginx etc), CVMFS, XRootD or even a combination of these platforms, as needed.

 These two components are weakly coupled.
 The only connection between them is the requiment that the metadata component needs to provide a